BiceSchembri/shiver-down-the-bookspine/readme.md

 -   Users that are logged in can also leave comments on the book detail pages.

 -   Only the admin or admins can create, update, and delete books and authors.

+-   Success and fail messges are returned after completing operations, for example when a new book is created correctly or when an operation is not authorized.
+Authors cannot be deleted if thye have any book associated to them; instead, an error message will be returned.

+## Description

+Controllers
+Models
+Requests
+Middleware
+update to Kernel
+update to config
+Routes in web.php
+Migrations
+Factories
+Seeders
+.gitignore
+.env configuration

+Database: created with HeidiSQL
+Tables and foreign ids

+Eloquent relationships